wshyang/csv-simplify/README.md

   - Close the state file
   - Check if the file name matches the current file
   - If the file name matches, do the following:
-    - Get the input dataframe, the original dataframe, and the counter from the state dictionary
+    - Get the input dataframe, the original mapping dataframe, and the counter from the state dictionary
-    - Return the input dataframe, the original dataframe, and the counter
+    - Return the input dataframe, the original mapping dataframe, and the counter
   - If the file name does not match, do the following:
     - Return None, None, and 0
 - If the state file does not exist, do the following: